Data protection declaration

 Economic analyses and market research

-In order to run our business economically, to be able to recognise market trends, wishes of contractual partners and users, we analyse the data available to us on business transactions, contracts, enquiries, etc. We process inventory data, communication data, contract data, payment data, usage data, metadata on the basis of Art.
-6 para.
-1 lit. f.
-GDPR, whereby the persons concerned include contractual partners, interested parties, customers, visitors and users of our online services.
+In order to run our business economically, to be able to recognise market trends, wishes of contractual partners and users, we analyse the data available to us on business transactions, contracts, enquiries, etc. We process inventory data, communication data, contract data, payment data, usage data, metadata, whereby the persons concerned include contractual partners, interested parties, customers, visitors and users of our online services.

 The analyses are carried out for the purpose of economic evaluations, marketing and market research.
 We can consider the profiles of registered users with information, e.g. on the services they have used.
 The analyses serve us to increase the user friendliness, the optimization of our offer and the business economy.
 The analyses serve us alone and are not disclosed externally unless they are anonymous analyses with summarized values.